SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 ## <a name="spec-file"></a>Deep linking spec files

 The spec files must be published on your domain(s) and accessible via HTTPS.
-They may be hosted on a Content Delivery Network (CDN) or a regular web server - examples [here](#cdn).
+They may be hosted on a regular web server, or via a CDN - examples [here](#hosting).

 - For iOS devices, the file is named `apple-app-site-association`
 - For Android devices, the file is named `assetlinks.json`